MihirSPatil/Deep-Reinforcement-Learning-for-Continuous-Control-Docking-of-Autonomous-Underwater-Vehicles/README.md

 # Thesis_Code

-#### The package deepleng_description causes gazebo 7 to crash often, I don't know the reason why?

-#### Hence the package deepleng_description_simplified was created, which causes less frequent crashes.
-It containes all the joints, links and actuators in a single base.xacro file.

-#### camera_snippets.xacro file should go into uuv_simulator/uuv_sensor_plugins/uuv_sensor_ros_plugins/urdf/ if being used independently of the uuv_simulator package provided here.

 #### Added only the modified uuv_simulator packages to spawn the docking station in a custom world and the package for modified camera parameters of the deepleng auv.